OpenDocCN/dsai-notes-pt2-zh/docs/ucb-stat187-dl/【AI 】伯克利深度学习Deep Learning UC Berkeley STAT-李沐 & Alex - P31：31. L7_3 Squared L2 Regularization in Jupyter - Python小能 - BV1CB4y1U7P6.md

-# 【AI 】伯克利深度学习Deep Learning UC Berkeley STAT-李沐 & Alex - P31：31.
+# P31：31.
 L7_3 Squared L2 Regularization in Jupyter - Python小能 - BV1CB4y1U7P6

  The weight decay we also like import something， we can ignore that。 Here we can fit a high。